State of Emergency Declared in the City of Flint

 To help with the Flint Water Emergency, see How Can I Help?

-On Monday, December 14, 2015, Mayor Karen Weaver declared a State of Emergency in response to a man-made disaster caused by the City switching to the Flint River as a water source in 2014.
-This switch has resulted in elevated lead levels in drinking water which prompted both the City and the County Health department to issue a health advisory earlier this year.
+On Monday, December 14, 2015, newly elected Mayor Karen Weaver declared a State of Emergency in response to the man-made disaster caused by the City’s water source being switched to the Flint River in 2014.
+The switch was made, without the proper corrosion control measures in place, which resulted in lead from the lead water service lines leeching into the drinking water.
+This prompted both the City and the County Health Department to issue a health advisory earlier in 2015.
 It is important that residents get their water tested as regularly as possible and not consume City water without using a filter.

-The City of Flint switched back to the Detroit water system on October 16, 2015, however lead levels remain well above the federal action level of 15 parts per billion in many homes.
-Residents are advised to continue using water filters and bottled water while long term solutions are being developed.
+The City of Flint switched back receiving water from the Great Lakes Water Authority as its primary water source on October 16, 2015.
+However, some homes/sites continue to have elevated lead levels.
+Residents are advised to continue using water filters and bottled water while Mayor Weaver’s FAST Start pipe replacement project is underway.
 It is important to use an NSF certified water filter that specifically removes lead.
 Boiling water is not advised, as it will not remove lead from the water.